-The Ramskop abattoir is currently registered to slaughter 600 sheep/ goats per day.
+Ramskop Abattoir Calvinia, is currently registered to slaughter 600 sheep/ goats per day.
 It is proposed that the slaughter capacity be increased from 600 sheep (100 Units) to 1000 sheep/goats per day (167 Units).

 All waste products, as well as deceased sheep or carcasses (condemned material), gets buried in trenches at a designated area adjacent to the abattoir.
+These disposal trenches of 1.5m deep and all condemned carcasses / material gets disposed in the 1.5m deep trenches at the site.
+The condemned carcasses / material gets neutralized with lime and covered with soil.
+The trenches get closed immediately after the lime was added.

-All water used at the abattoir; this includes water from the slaughter floor and pens/krale, gets pumped into a separator where to solids gets separated from the liquid waste produced by the abattoir.
-After this, waste water than gets pumped through a pipeline to the municipality's oxidation dams, and any other remaining solid waste than also gets buried in the trenches (burial site) mentioned above.
+All water used at the abattoir; this includes the slaughter floor and pens/krale, gets pumped through a separator where to solids gets separated from the liquid waste produced by the abattoir.
+Blood gets separated when head is removed, then the blood flows into a 2500L storage tank.
+In storage tank blood and water gets mixed to prevent coagulation.
+After this the wastewater gets treated with chemicals to stabilize /solidify blood and break down the remaining solids.
+After this, wastewater than gets pumped through a pipeline to the municipality's oxidation dams / Calvinia Wastewater Treatment Plant ("WWTP"), and any other remaining solid waste than also gets buried in the trenches mentioned above.